 A quick press and release of this button turns on the navigation lights, and the indicator light for this button will illuminate.
 A press and slight hold will only turn on the anchor light and cause the indicator light to flash.
 A press and release of the key turns off both of the lights.

-Blocking navigation lights can cause death or serious injury.
+death or serious injury.
 DO NOT block the navigation lights.